chzbrgr71/container-hackfest/challenges/challenge01-aksintro.md

-# Intro to Azure Kontainer Service
+# Intro to Azure K(c)ontainer Service

 ## Expected outcome

-In this lab, you will create a new Azure Kontainer Instance using the Azure CLI to deploy a Managed Kubernetes cluster.
+In this lab, you will create a new Azure K(c)ontainer Instance using the Azure CLI to deploy a Managed Kubernetes cluster.
 You will deploy a 2 node Cluster using Standard_D2v2 instances in one of the following Region: westus2.

 ## How to